Professional Rodent Control In Kent

 Due to rising urban populations, these species have become well adapted to living in all types of environment and climates.

-The Norway Rat is found worldwide, mainly in developed towns and cities where refuse collects and drains and sewers have been introduced.
+Found worldwide, mainly in developed towns and cities where refuse collects and drains and sewers have been introduced.
 It is by far the most common of the two rat species found in the UK, in both urban and rural areas.
 It lives largely outdoors, but will find its way inside via drainage defects and gaps in walls or climbing up rough surfaces behind pipes to gain entry into buildings.

 The Norway Rat lives communally often constructing complex burrow systems with multiple points of entry and exits, with interconnecting tunnels and chambers for storing food.

-The Ship Rat is quite rare in the UK these days, though occasionally found in ports or towns linked to ports with canals.
+Quite rare in the UK these days, though occasionally found in ports or towns linked to ports with canals.

-The House Mouse is mainly a house dweller and prefers dry conditions, as, due to their small size, if they get wet it is difficult for them to retain body heat, though they cope with cold conditions as long as it is dry.
+Mainly a house dweller and prefers dry conditions, as, due to their small size, if they get wet it is difficult for them to retain body heat, though they cope with cold conditions as long as it is dry.

 The three commensal rodent species are generally considered pests because of their adverse effects upon human populations.
 Spreading disease to humans and to livestock and the economic damage they cause to foodstuffs and structures.